benjamind123/Historical-Simulation/README.md

 ![](hist.png)

 Example of part of the output.
-A histogram showing the portfolio of call options distribution of changes over the given time period.
+A histogram showing the call options portfolio's distribution of changes over the given time period.